Shotover Jetboat ride is one of the very most popular things to do in Queenstown.

 Awesome Food and Drink Activities in Queenstown

-Is it worth all the hype?
-Taste it and let me know.
-Located at 42 Shotover Street, the hours are from 8:00 AM to 4:30 AM (yep, they really are open for 20+ hours per day!)
+Good to know: Fergburger is located right in downtown Queenstown at 42 Shotover Street, and there is almost always a line.
+The hours are from 8:00 AM to 4:30 AM (yep, they really are open for 20+ hours per day!)

-Kari’s Tip: Save (a lot) of time in line by calling in your order at +64 03 441 1232.
+Kari’s Travel Tip: Save yourself a lot of time waiting in line by calling in your order at +64 03 441 1232.
 Then when it’s ready, you can just pick it up and go!
 Menu available at https://fergburger.com/

 An enormous sandwich with bun, hamburger, onions, lettuce, tomatoes and bacon is held in a hand in front of a paper bag with the Fergburger logo.
 Eating a Fergburger is one of the most popular things to do in Queenstown, NZ

-Here are some other options for wine tours in the Gibbston Valley:
+If that one is sold out, here are some other wine tour options in Gibbston Valley:

 Mountains behind Lake Wakatipu with dark clouds on the horizon.